marcusgia2505/classsExGameInstructions/docs/042_elements.rst

 	Participants are counted all together or per treatment / role.
 This can be changed in drop down menu at the bottom.

-	Tip: All values that are larger than the displayed maximum value are automatically pooled into the last bin.</div>
+	Hint: All values that are larger than the displayed maximum value are automatically pooled into the last bin.</div>

 - Results Line Chart